-Project Management - To project manage scopes of work, the EL Project Manager will:
+Project Management - To project manage scopes of work, the Partnership Manager will:

-- Lead high-level project management across Teaching Lab’s portfolio of New York City’s EL Education K-8 ELA curriculum projects, including working with the Director of EL Partnerships to staff sites and create project plans to develop facilitators’ knowledge and skills.
+- Lead high-level project management across Teaching Lab’s portfolio of high-quality curriculum projects, including working with the Director of Partnerships to staff sites, and Director of Special Projects to develop facilitators’ knowledge and skills.

-- Demonstrate strong organizational skills, time management, and workflow management while attending to the diverse needs of New York City partners.
+- Demonstrate strong organizational skills, time management, and workflow management while attending to the diverse needs of partners.

-Facilitation - To effectively lead professional learning sessions, the EL Project Manager will:
+Facilitation - To effectively lead professional learning sessions, the Partnership Manager will:

-- Plan and lead on the ground professional learning for district leaders, school leaders, teacher leaders, and teachers aligned to the Teaching Lab’s model of professional learning.
+- Plan and lead on the ground and virtual professional learning for district leaders, school leaders, teacher leaders, and teachers aligned to the Teaching Lab’s model of professional learning.

 - Collect, reflect on, and apply data from participant feedback surveys to improve facilitation, relationships, and knowledge building at each site.

-Facilitator Coaching and Training - To support and develop facilitators, the EL Project Manager will:
+Facilitator Coaching and Training - To support and develop facilitators, the Partnership Manager will:

-- Build a strong mission and values aligned team culture with facilitators in the NYC EL Education portfolio.
+- Build a strong mission and values aligned team culture with facilitators in the curriculum portfolio.

 - Lead reflection and feedback coaching sessions with facilitators.

-Collaboration - To foster a culture of collaboration, the EL Project Manager will:
+Collaboration - To foster a culture of collaboration, the Partnership Manager will:

-- Collaborate with the Director of EL Partnerships to adapt Teaching Lab’s EL-specific professional learning content and sequences to partners’ needs.
+- Collaborate with Directors of Partnerships, Directors of Content Design, and/or Content Specialists to adapt Teaching Lab’s high-quality curriculum-specific professional learning content and sequences to partners’ needs.
 Maintain site-specific versions of content.

 - Support Teaching Lab’s data collection and impact evaluation processes in conjunction with the Research and Learning team

-- Liaise with external stakeholders, including the NYC district and school leaders to ensure continued success of Teaching Lab’s work with NYC school systems.
+- Liaise with external stakeholders, including the district and school leaders to ensure continued success of Teaching Lab’s work with school systems.

 Areas for Growth

-- Unparalleled networking and learning opportunities with Teaching Lab staff, board members, and experts in the field, including Student Achievement Partners, UnboundEd, NYC Department of Education, and others.
+- Unparalleled networking and learning opportunities with Teaching Lab staff, board members, and experts in the field, including Student Achievement Partners, UnboundEd, Departments of Education, and others.

-- A peer community of other Project Managers focused on collaborating and supporting each other in their core areas of responsibility.
+- A peer community of other Partnership Managers focused on collaborating and supporting each other in their core areas of responsibility.

 - Internal cycles of inquiry on core topics that mirror our client-facing, external professional learning sequences.

-- Bachelor’s degree and minimum five years experience working in education
+- Bachelor’s degree and minimum five years experience working in PK-12 education

-- Minimum of 2 years teaching experience with K-8 students from traditionally underserved backgrounds with demonstrated evidence of impact
+- Minimum of 2 years teaching experience with PK-12 students from traditionally underserved backgrounds with demonstrated evidence of impact

 - Experience coaching educators for 2-3 years (instructional coaching preferred)